 - Naturally sweetened – This recipes uses sucanat, or organic natural cane sugar.
 But you can also use coconut sugar if you want, the crisp will be a little more tart and have a darker crisp topping in the end.

 - White whole wheat flour – I love baking with this flour!
 It’s 100% whole grain, but is a softer texture than regular 100% whole wheat flour.
+But you can use regular whole wheat flour as well.
+I haven’t tried but I think you could also use almond flour, oat flour gluten free flour to make this a gluten free dessert.
+I always recommend replacing by weight for best results.

 - Old fashioned oats – I liked using old fashioned oats, but quick oats can also be used.
+If you’re making gluten free, use certified gluten-free oats.

-- Sucanat (organic natural cane sugar) – You can also use coconut sugar instead
+- Sucanat (organic natural cane sugar) – You can also use coconut sugar instead.

 - Coconut Oil – I kept this dairy free by using melted coconut oil instead of butter.
 But you can always use butter or melted vegan butter as well.